ecmwf/ecflow/docs/tutorial/advanced_topics/limit-submission.rst

 Limit-submission
 ==================

-In the previous exercise, we showed how ecflow provides simple load management.
+In the previous exercise, we showed how ecFlow provides simple load management.

 The limits can still allow several hundred jobs to be submitted at once.
 This can cause problems: